Md-Rubel-Ahmed-Rana/Fancy-Shop-Monorepo/README.md

 # Fancy Shop - E-commerce Platform

 Welcome to the official repository of **Fancy Shop**, a modern and scalable e-commerce platform designed with best practices in system design and database architecture.
+NX Monorepo and NestJS Microservice

 ## 🧠 System Design